-- the trajectories (and into the tropics within ten day trajectories, not shown).
-Further analysis found that after 5 days, over half of the air-masses passing through the sea ice region had moved above the surface layer (Figure A5) and escaped north of the ice-edge and into the Southern Ocean region where surface albedo is low (Fig. 7).
-By rising above the boundary layer this feature explains (a) the absence of elevated aerosol number concentrations - observed in the Ferrel Cell region of our dataset and consequently (b) the latitudinal step change of Fig. 1.
-The remaining air-masses not travelling north are observed to ascend in the Polar Front and travel south within the continental troposphere, transporting with them the aerosol populations as well as any precursors for nucleation that are emitted from the sea ice and Southern Ocean.
+significant influence over the Southern Ocean, frequently north of 45° S within the 5-day period of the trajectories (and into the Tropics within 10-day trajectories, not shown).
+Further analysis found that after 5 days, over half of the air masses passing through the sea-ice region had moved above the surface layer (Fig. A5) and escaped north of the ice edge and into the Southern Ocean region where surface albedo is low (Fig. 7).
+By rising above the boundary layer this feature explains (a) the absence of elevated aerosol number concentrations observed in the Ferrel cell region of our data set and consequently (b) the latitudinal step change of Fig. 1.
+The remaining air masses not travelling north are observed to ascend in the polar front and travel south within the continental troposphere, transporting with them the aerosol populations as well as any precursors for nucleation that are emitted from the sea ice and Southern Ocean.

-The equator-ward air-flow has the potential to transport the relatively high concentrations of aerosols from the sea ice region over the low albedo Southern Ocean region.
+The equatorward air flow has the potential to transport the relatively high concentrations of aerosols from the sea-ice region over the low-albedo Southern Ocean region.
 Growth of freshly nucleated particles to climatically relevant sizes (> 80 nm) has been observed in previous Antarctic studies (e.g. Virkkula et al., 2006; Koponen et al., 2003).
-Of the few aerosol measurements that have been made in the Southern Ocean atmosphere, there was

-25 a distinct absence of nanoparticles (CN{3-10}) in the majority of observations (Weber et al., 1999).
-It is likely then, that if nanoparticles are transported from the sea ice region to the Southern Ocean region, that they grow significantly.
+Of the few aerosol measurements that have been made in the Southern Ocean atmosphere, there was a distinct absence of nanoparticles (CN{3-10}) in the majority of observations (Weber et al., 1999).
+It is likely then, that if nanoparticles are transported from the sea-ice region to the Southern Ocean region, that they grow significantly.
 Growth can occur via two processes: coagulation and condensation.
 For the latter, condensing gaseous species must be present.
-Given air-masses pass the highly productive sea ice region before moving equator-ward, it is reasonable to presume that they are enriched by emissions of precursor gases which have yet to be oxidised (and thus do not immediately condense), but which could contribute to growth at a later time.
+Given that air masses pass the highly productive sea-ice region before moving equatorward, it is reasonable to presume that they are enriched by emissions of precursor gases which have yet to be oxidised (and thus do not immediately condense), but which could contribute to growth at a later time.
 Although conjectural, this precursor enrichment could be sufficient for condensational growth of aerosols in the Southern Ocean atmosphere and may also contribute to new particle formation events observed at mid-latitude locations such as Cape Grim (Gras et al., 2009).
-Additionally, the second flow to the Antarctic troposphere (i.e. the rising Polar Front flow) could also transport these precursors, providing precursors for nucleation.
+Additionally, the second flow to the Antarctic troposphere (i.e. the rising polar front flow) could also transport these precursors, providing precursors for nucleation.
 It is important to emphasise that these ideas are only speculative and require further investigation for validation.

-10 4 Discussion
+4 Discussion

 The aerosol number concentrations presented in this work represent the highest background population ever observed in the Antarctic and Southern Ocean region.
-It is important to reiterate that this assumes a conservative lower bound due to high uncertainties in inlet efficiencies at the low particle size ranges.
-The difficulty of characterising inlet efficiencies is common for investigations of this type and as such, is often not applied in detail.
-Theoretical
+It is important